tylertitsworth/5th-age-srd/Magic-Items/Magic-Items.md

 The hilt of the weapon features a tiny bell whose ringing is painful to demons.
 Drop a nearby demon or devil that has 20 hit points or fewer (the GM should let you know what enemies qualify).

 **Quirk:** Worships death.

 ---

+#### Dragon Strike

+Melee Weapon

+_Recharge 11+:_ Take your standard action at the start of the round, before your turn.
+During your turn, you can use your move and quick actions.

+**Quirk:** Sheds, usually hair, maybe something else.

+---

+#### Dragon Wishbone

+Bow

+1/Campaign

+When you score a critical hit twice during the same day (between full heal-ups) using this bow, it shatters and disappears, and you can make a wish.
+The wish takes the following form: during the start of your next session.

+**Quirk:** Cautions others to be careful what they say, but speaks rashly themselves.

+---